henryhale/depgraph/README.md

 ## Overview

-This is a cli tool that tends to visualize a codebase right from inter-file ~~to in-file~~ dependency so you can understand how it is developed.
+This is a CLI tool that tends to visualize a codebase right from inter-file ~~to in-file~~ dependency so you can understand how it is organized/developed.
 It is basically based on the fact that every programming language has known standard approaches to handling modules/packages; imports and exports.
 Unlike existing dependency resolution/visualization tools that are language-specific or parser-centric,